ishratumar/recipe-app/README.md

-### Recipe APP
+# Recipe App 🍽

-It's a little Recipe App where you can search for recipes:
+It's a small Recipe App where user can search for recipes.

+## Functionalities:
-- Get meal by id
+- User can get meal by id
-- Get Random Meal
+- User can get random meal
-- Search by name
+- User can search recipe by name
+- Add meal recipes to favorites
+- Remove recipies from favorites

-Technologies used:
+## Tools & Technologies used:
 - HTML
 - CSS
 - JavaScript
-- The Meal DB API to fetch data.
+- The Meal DB API to fetch data

+Get in touch with me on [twitter](https://twitter.com/ishratUmar18) :)